-From surgical creation of dialysis access to minimally invasive procedures to help maintain a healthy access, our expert staff aim to navigate you through your journey as we work closely with your nephrologists/dialysis centers.
+From surgical creation of dialysis access (AV Fistula or AV Graft) to minimally invasive procedures to help maintain a healthy access, our expert staff will help navigate you through your journey as we work closely with your nephrologists/dialysis centers.

 This is performed in the office using ultrasound and is painless.
 Our board-registered Vascular Technologist, with years of experience, will perform the examination.
 The exam takes 45-60 minutes.

-The end of the catheter (outside of the exit site) known as a hub has 2 lumen.
+The end of the catheter (outside of the exit site) known as a hub has 2 lumens.
 One lumen carries blood to the dialysis machine, while the other brings blood back into the body once it has been cleansed by the machine.
 Each lumen has a clip and an end cap that prevent air from getting into or blood from leaking out of the catheter.
-We can perform hemodialysis catheter placements, exchanges and removals in our office.
+We can perform hemodialysis catheter placements, exchanges and removals for (dialysis patients) in our office.

 - Prolonged Bleeding

 - Aneurysm Formation/Growth

 - High Venous Pressures

 - No Thrill/Change in Thrill

 - Abnormal Arterial Pressures